 So if both people didn't sign off on the tape, what did you do?

 I turned it into a business when I partnered up with several lawyers.
-They said, "Well we can always approach celebrities about copyright access and see if they would like to purchase their copyright back or their fifty percent and they could do whatever they like with it."
+They said, "Well we can always approach the celebrity about copyright access and see if they would like to purchase their copyright back or their 50 percent and they could do whatever they like with it."